Psoas Impingement after Hip Replacement: Causes, Symptoms, and Treatment Options

 The following methods are used for a reliable diagnosis:

-• Clinical Examination: The doctor checks for typical symptoms such as groin pain during passive hip flexion and rotation.
+• Clinical examination: The doctor checks typical symptoms such as groin pain during passive hip flexion and rotation.

-• Diagnostic infiltration: The tendon is injected with a local anesthetic.
-If the symptoms temporarily disappear, a psoas impingement is likely.
+• Diagnostic infiltration: The tendon is injected with local Betäubungsmittel.
+If the symptoms disappear temporarily, a psoas impingement is likely.

 Treatment Options for Psoas Impingement after Hip Replacement